hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 #### CycleGAN
 * This method doesn't need aligned source and traget images in the training.
   * Most often, the aligned image pairs are not available or expensive to generate.
 Better to have a model that doesn't need aligned image pairs.
 By contrast, methods like pix2pix which required aligned pairs have limited capability.
+* It's symmetric, which means the translation between the target and the source images can be reversed
 ##### Core Architecture
 * The main structure of CycleGAN
   * In the forward cycle, the input data is real source data, while in the backward cycle, the input is real target data.